ba-a/Giphy-AndroidCleanArchitecture/README.md

     - ViewPager2 with custom PageTransformer
     - RecyclerView
     - mockk for Unit Testing
-    - Chucker analysing network traffic
+    - Chucker for analysing network traffic